Mjz86/C_colon/mcc.md

  2.  c colon fractional pointers:

- these point to types with fractional alignments, the reason is to make common bit feilds and flag vectors easy.
+ these point to types with fractional alignments, the reason is to make common bit fields and flag vectors easy.

  these are cxx pointer sized in many cases ( 64 bit ptrs are big enough, however 32 bit ones, are a fat pointer with 64 bits).